chellams/web-scraper/README.md

 To run the application with configuration variables, `ENABLE_GRPC=true bazel run //cmd`

+## Test
+1. To test gRPC server , we can use [grpcui](https://github.com/fullstorydev/grpcui) application
+2. To test REST server, we can use any browser or curl command.

 ### Note
 1. If you face any issue while doing `go mod tidy`, run the following command `protoc \